rii-mango/JPEGLosslessDecoder/README.md

 ```

 ###Acknowledgments
 This decoder was originally written by Helmut Dersch.
-I added support for selection values 2 to 7.
+I have contributed bug fixes and added support for selection values 2 to 7.